-Covid-19 coronavirus: Victoria records 216 new virus cases
+Covid 19 coronavirus: Victoria records 216 new cases, man in 90s dies

 "We also are utilising the additional capacity of interstate labs as well.
 I took the opportunity before to thank our interstate labs for their assistance.
 So the time frame is still good.

-Ms Mikakos stressed that anyone who is tested has to self-isolate while they wait for the results.
+Mikakos stressed that anyone who is tested has to self-isolate while they wait for the results.

 "The risk is if they are positive and go to work and move around they could infect others," she said.